Rod Aldoff

 Rod Aldoff (born January 30, 1971) is a Canadian former professional hockey player.
-He is currently the head coach of the Pensacola Ice Flyers of the Southern Professional Hockey League.
+He is currently the head coach of the Pensacola Ice Flyers of the SPHL.

 Early and personal life

 Rod Aldoff was born in Canada on January 30, 1971, but has lived in Minnesota since college.
 He is now married to Kari and has two children, Liam and Leandra.

 Playing career

 College hockey

 Aldoff played for the University of Minnesota at Duluth during all four of his college years.
 In his freshman season with Minnesota, Aldoff played 23 games accumulating 1 goal, 8 assists, and 25 penalty minutes.
 In his second season for Minnesota (1992–93), Aldoff played 39 games scoring 4 goals, and making 11 assists.
 Aldoff racked up 34 penalty minutes in his second college season.
 In his third season with Minnesota, Aldoff played 38 games adding 4 goals, 25 assists, and 88 penalty minutes to his record.
 In Aldoff's final season with the University of Minnesota, he played 36 games earning a remarkable 11 goals, 18 assists, and 80 penalty minutes.